cedricwalter/cedricwalter.github.io/content/posts/viaferrata/Self-Rescue-Via-Ferrata.md

 * You may be climbing solo or with inexperienced partners
 * Injuries and exhaustion can make retreating or continuing dangerous
 * Weather can deteriorate suddenly, increasing risk of hypothermia or lightning strikes

 ---

+## What you should learn

+Go to training courses, which provide a solid base and help you expand your competences and improve your technique with qualified instructors.

+* How to set up a rappel and different ways to perform it (with one or two ropes, single or double).
+* Self-belay rappelling and management of zip lines and exposed sections.
+* How to belay a partner on vertical sections, both ascending and descending.
+* Basic rescue of a person on a vertical wall and techniques to handle minor emergencies.
+* Essential and optional equipment for via ferratas, plus recommendations on what to purchase.
+* Practical tips and tricks that guides use when managing a via ferrata or a rappel.
+* Self-rescue: How to get yourself out of a difficult situation, such as a crevasse, or how to manage a fall.
+* Companion rescue: Techniques for rescuing an injured partner, including proper rigging, ascending a rope, and removing intermediate anchor points.
+* High-angle rescue: Advanced techniques for complicated rescue scenarios, often including the use of Artificial High Directionals (AHDs) and a mix of winches and mechanical advantage systems.
+* Rigging and anchor systems: Learning to build strong and reliable anchor points using specific knots and equipment.
+Emergency response: How to assess a situation, prevent further danger, and manage a rescue from start to finish.

+---